losizm/scamper/README.md

 ```

 `HttpClient.send()` returns the value returned by the response handler.
 So you
-can process the response and return whatever information warranted.
+can process the response and return whatever value warranted.

 ```scala
 import scamper.BodyParsers